itsdynamical/itsdynamical.github.io/_posts/2022-07-25-large-learning-rate.markdown

 That's it for this blog, which is just the tip of an iceberg.
 For the sake of length and the diversity of readers, there are a lot of rigor and details, as well as related work, that are omitted and sacrificed.
 But questions and comments are always welcome.
 We hope you liked it, and please feel free to cite!

+## Acknowledgement
+We thank Tuo Zhao for encouraging us to write a blog.

 ## References